This post provides in-depth information on the forensic technician job description, to help you understand the work they do.

 They may work closely with pathologists, medical examiners, coroners, criminalists, and other experts who are involved in the investigation and prosecution of crimes.

-The technician must maintain confidentiality regarding all aspects of the examination and analysis of evidence.
+Forensic technicians must maintain confidentiality regarding all aspects of the examination and analysis of evidence.

 They may need to handle potentially hazardous materials such as chemicals, firearms, knives, and explosives, and operate equipment safely and effectively.

-They have a duty to report any findings related to the examination of evidence to the proper authorities, and operate a variety of different types of machinery.
+It is their duty to report any findings related to the examination of evidence to the proper authorities, and operate a variety of different types of machinery.

 They make sure that the correct procedures are followed when conducting tests.